AT-290690/fez/README.md

 ; IMPORTANT: Variable Handling and set!
 Usage
 ; ===========================================
 ;
-; array:set! is ONLY for arrays - it cannot be used to update scalar variables.
+; set! is ONLY for arrays - it cannot be used to update scalar variables.
 ; If you want to update variables (scalars), use the appropriate variable helper functions.
 ;
 ; There are three types of variable systems in this language: